The Hobbit (South Park)

 "The Hobbit" is the tenth and final episode in the seventeenth season of the American animated television series South Park.
 The 247th episode of the series overall, it premiered on Comedy Central in the United States on December 11, 2013.
-The story centers upon Wendy Testaburger's attempts to raise awareness of media impact on body image, which leads to a crusade by rapper Kanye West to convince the world that his then-fiancée, Kim Kardashian, is not a hobbit.
+The story centers upon Wendy Testaburger's attempts to raise awareness of media impact on body image, which leads to a crusade by rapper Kanye West to convince the world that his then-fiancée, Kim Kardashian, is not a hobbit, but in the process proves she is.
 The episode received largely positive reviews from critics, who praised Wendy's story arc and the return of West.

 Plot

 During cheerleading practice at South Park Elementary School, the cheerleaders realize that Lisa Berger, an insecure girl, lacks enthusiasm in her cheers.
-When the team captain, Wendy, learns Lisa has a crush on Butters, she suggests asking him on a date to help boost her confidence.
-When Lisa does this at lunch, Butters turns her down.
-When Wendy excoriates Butters for this, Butters explains that he likes women who are gorgeous like his crush Kim Kardashian.
+When the team captain, Wendy Testaburger, learns Lisa is infatuated with Butters Stotch, she suggests asking him on a date to help boost her confidence.
+When Lisa does this at lunch, Butters turns her down, saying she is "too fat" for him.
+When an enraged Wendy excoriates Butters for this, Butters explains that he likes women who are gorgeous like his love interest Kim Kardashian.
 Wendy angrily tells Butters that Kim has "the body of a hobbit", and that commercialized images of her are photoshopped to make her look attractive, which leads to the development of poor body image on the part of the general female population.

 When Mr. Mackey speaks to Wendy and a devastated Butters, he instead criticizes Wendy for her comments about Kardashian, accusing her of being motivated by jealousy.
 As a result of this, Kardashian's fiancé Kanye West visits the fourth grade class to explain that Kardashian is in fact not a hobbit.
 Wendy subsequently tries to demonstrate to Butters how Photoshop is used to make people appear more attractive by altering a photo of Lisa, but instead of understanding Wendy's point that the popular image of Kim Kardashian is a fantasy, Butters instead thinks that the altered image of Lisa represents her true appearance.
-Horrified at the realization that he turned her down for a date, he uploads her altered photo to the Internet, and is about to ask her out, only to hear from Cartman that she and Clyde are now dating.
+Horrified at the realization that he turned her down for a date, he uploads her altered photo to the Internet, and is about to ask her out, only to hear from Eric Cartman that she and Clyde Donovan are now dating.
 When Wendy sees that everyone else in school now regards Lisa's photo-shopped image as her true appearance, she tries to tell them that Lisa is actually "fat and ugly".
 As a result of this, she is again called into Mr. Mackey's office for her jealousy, and agrees to change her behavior in order to pacify him.